BIVROST/360WebPlayer-for-WordPress/readme.txt

 == Description ==

-Embed 360° videos and pictures on your Wordpress blog with the BIVROST 360WebPlayer for WordPress Plugin.
+Embed 360° videos and pictures on your WordPress blog with the BIVROST 360WebPlayer for WordPress Plugin.

 = Features =